Athletic Grounds, Rochdale: Rugby league Test matches

 The list of international rugby league matches played at the Athletic Grounds is:

 Rugby league tour matches

 The Athletic Grounds also saw the Rochdale Hornets play host to various international touring teams from Australia (sometimes playing as Australasia) and New Zealand from 1907 to 1967.
 Rochdale never won a match against a touring team.

 Speedway

+Speedway was first held at the Athletic Grounds on 4 August 1928.Speedway arrived in Rochdale at the Athletic Grounds on 25 August 1928 The first speedway death in Britain occurred at the track, when Clifford Mawson was fatally injured on 21 October 1928.

-Speedway was first held at the Athletic Grounds on 4 August 1928.
-The last meeting took place on 12 July 1930, Rochdale Speedway Limited was wound up on 1 August 1930 with "waning interest in the sport" being cited as the reason for failure.
-There was a revival of the sport on 16 August under new management but this was short-lived.
+The last meeting took place on 29 August 1930, Rochdale Speedway Limited decided to go into voluntary liquidation, with "waning interest in the sport" being cited as the reason for failure.

 On Sunday 29 March 1970, speedway returned to the Athletics Grounds as Rochdale Hornets speedway team took on Crewe.
 The team moved to Ellesmere Port at the end of the 1972 season.